First inauguration of Calvin Coolidge: The second oath

 Coolidge returned to Washington the next day, and Justice Adolph A. Hoehling Jr. of the Court of the District of Columbia administered the oath a second time, on August 21, 1923, as there was a question about whether a state official had the authority to administer the federal presidential oath.
 The United States Constitution requires the president to take an oath at the beginning of his term, but it does not identify the person or officer who is to administer the oath.
 It is traditional for the Chief Justice of the United States to administer the oath, but that is not a constitutional requirement.
 When George Washington was sworn in on April 30, 1789, neither the Supreme Court nor any other part of the federal judiciary had been created.
 The oath was administered by Robert Livingston, a New York state judicial officer.

 Hoehling kept the second swearing-in a secret until confirming Harry M. Daugherty's revelation of it in 1932.
 When Hoehling confirmed Daugherty's story, he indicated that Daugherty, then serving as United States Attorney General, asked him to administer the oath at the Willard Hotel.
-According to Hoehling, he did not question Daugherty's reason for requesting a second oath-taking, but assumed it was to resolve any doubt about whether the first swearing-in was valid (it was), since it had been administered by a state official.
+According to Hoehling, he did not question Daugherty's reason for requesting a second oath-taking, but assumed it was to resolve any doubt about whether the first swearing-in was valid, since it had been administered by a state official.